Skip to content

 • certfile: Specifies the path to the client's certificate file.

-• cacertfile: Specifies the path to the server's root CA certificate file.
-This certificate is used to identify the AWS IoT server.
+• cacertfile: Specifies the path to the root CA certificate file used to verify the remote MQTT server.

 Forwarding (forwards)